-And, as you could see, I can be forgetful from time to time. 🙂
+And, as you can see, I can be forgetful from time to time. 🙂

 I mean, honestly, who thinks about a certain book years after you’ve read it, especially if it wasn’t some amazingly extraordinary read?

-Anyway, the solution was obvious – I added a Books Read page that’s basically a simple list where I would write down the book author and title.
+Anyway, the solution was obvious – I added a Books Read page that’s basically a simple list where I would write down the book’s author and title.

 This is (so far 😉 ) the last page in my bullet journal book collection pages.

-As you could see, my bullet journal book pages evolved over time and grew into a full mini set of pages.
+As you can see, my bullet journal book pages evolved over time and grew into a full mini set of pages.

 By figuring out what works and tweaking the layouts of the pages I came to the format that I use repeatedly.

-(yay to simplifying and minimizing tasks! 😉 )
+(yay for simplifying and minimizing tasks! 😉 )